tkovalsky/rachel-site/src/content/articles/boca-raton-condo-55-plus-2025-07-family-legacy-by-the-sea.md

 imageSrc: "/articles/boca-raton-condo-55-plus-2024-10-23-legacy-by-the-sea.jpg"
 ---

-# Legacy by the Sea: How the Goldmans Turned a Condo Into a Family Treasure

-For Barry and Linda Goldman, the dream of escaping another New Jersey winter wasn’t new.
+For Barry and Linda Goldman, the dream of escaping another New Jersey winter wasn't new.
 Every February brought the same conversation over coffee: *“Should we start looking?”* But life, like always, got in the way.
 Their business kept them busy.
 The grandkids needed attention.
 And frankly, buying a second home from a thousand miles away felt overwhelming.

 Still, the itch wouldn’t go away.
 Their kids were grown, the grandkids were getting older, and their beloved two-story colonial — full of memories — was starting to feel more like a burden than a haven.
 What they craved was freedom, sun, and simplicity.
 What they wanted — but didn’t know yet — was Boca Raton.